Rep. Adam Schiff says Biden should drop out, citing "serious concerns" about ability to beat Trump

 Washington — Democratic Rep. Adam Schiff of California called on President Biden to drop his reelection effort on Wednesday, becoming the highest-profile Democrat to urge the president to step aside.

-A slow leak of Democratic lawmakers have called on the president to step aside in recent weeks, following a disastrous debate performance last month, while expressing concern about Mr. Biden's ability to serve another term — and his chances of beating former President Donald Trump in November.
+A slow progression of Democratic lawmakers has called on the president to step aside in recent weeks, following a disastrous debate performance last month, while expressing concern about Mr. Biden's ability to serve another term — and his chances of beating former President Donald Trump in November.

 Schiff, who is running for Senate in California, said in a statement that while "the choice to withdraw from the campaign is President Biden's alone," he believes it's time for the president to "pass the torch."
 Schiff said doing so would "secure his legacy of leadership by allowing us to defeat Donald Trump in the upcoming election."